-As a training project for new starters we get them to work on a game where the objective is for a character (provisionally named Roland), to escape a mine which for excitement, is home to a prehistoric pterodactyl.
+As a training project for new starters we get them to work on a game where the objective is for a character (provisionally named Roland as the inspiration came from an old 80’s game of the same name), to escape a mine which for excitement, is home to a prehistoric pterodactyl.
 The development is partitioned into two area, game mechanics and character modelling.

 Two models have now been completed: the player character, and the enemy pterodactyl.

 Below is both the player, animated as it will appear in game.
 The game is intended to be a modern take on an 80’s classic, so we want to initially appear to be 2D, but with the lighting and movement benefits we get from a 3D model.

 Here is a screenshot of the pterodactyl in Blender with a coloured render.